Temporary protected status

 Temporary protected status (TPS) is given by the United States government to eligible nationals of designated countries, as determined by the Secretary of Homeland Security, who are present in the United States.
-In general, the Secretary of Homeland Security may grant temporary protected status to people already present in the United States who are nationals of a country experiencing ongoing armed conflict, an environmental disaster, or any temporary or extraordinary conditions that would prevent the foreign national from returning safely and assimilating into their duty.
+In general, the Secretary of Homeland Security may grant temporary protected status to people already present in the United States who are nationals of a country experiencing ongoing armed conflict, an environmental disaster, or any temporary or extraordinary conditions that would prevent the foreign national from returning safely.
 Temporary protected status allows beneficiaries to live and, in some cases, work in the United States for a limited amount of time.
-As of March 2022, there are more than 400,000 foreign nationals in Temporary Protected Status.
+In March 2025, approximately 1,297,635 people had TPS.

 History

 In 1990, as part of the Immigration Act of 1990 ("IMMACT"), P.L.
 101–649, Congress established a procedure by which the Attorney General may provide temporary protected status to immigrants in the United States who are temporarily unable to safely return to their home country because of ongoing armed conflict, an environmental disaster, or other extraordinary and temporary conditions.

 On March 1, 2003, pursuant to the Homeland Security Act of 2002, Public Law 107–296, the former Immigration and Naturalization Services (INS) of the Department of Justice was divided into three different agencies under the Department of Homeland Security, namely U.S. Immigration and Customs Enforcement (ICE), United States Citizenship and Immigration Services (USCIS), and U.S. Customs and Border Protection (CBP).
 As of October 2017, the authority to designate a country for temporary protected status rests with the United States Secretary of Homeland Security.

 TPS beneficiaries and those who are found preliminarily eligible for TPS upon initial review of their cases are not removable from the United States, can obtain employment authorization (with an Employment Authorization Document (EAD)), and may be granted travel authorization via Form I-131, Application for Travel Document.

-By 2017, the temporary protected status program covered people from ten countries, namely El Salvador, Haiti, Honduras, Liberia, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, and Yemen.
+By 2017, the temporary protected status program covered people from ten countries, namely El Salvador, Haiti, Honduras, Liberia, Nepal, Nicaragua, Somalia, Sudan, Syria, and Yemen.
 By November 2017, about 300,000 foreign nationals were recipients of protection under temporary protected status.
-Some have been in the United States since the 1990s.